+To validate these results, we conducted numerical simulations presented in Fig.\,\ref{fig:unifrom}(c) for diffusion on the Sierpinski gasket.
+We also compared our analytical findings with numerical calculations of the mean field OP model for different values of $d_f$ and $d_w$.
+As a result of the bi-scaling feature found here, the resulting PDFs can not be collapsed on a single master curve.
+This issue is discussed in further detail in our companion paper \cite{Future_paper}, but roughly speaking, the behavior at short times shown in Fig.\,\ref{fig:unifrom} is $L$ independent, while for long times, it depends on the system size, and hence the mono-scaling theory fails.

-\textit{CTRW}-- The earlier findings presented in this work describe Markovian processes.
+\textit{CTRW }-- The earlier findings presented in this work describe Markovian processes.
 However, diffusion in disordered systems, where a particle is hopping between traps, is often modeled by the CTRW \cite{metzler1994fractional,kenkre1973generalized,metzler2000random}.
-We consider a one-dimensional random walker that starts at a position $x=x_0$.
-The waiting times between jumps are given by the PDF $\psi(t)\sim \alpha t^{-1-\alpha}/|\Gamma(-\alpha)|$, with $\alpha\in[0,1]$ where each jump is independent of the previous jumps.
+We consider a one-dimensional random walker, with waiting times between jumps are taken from the PDF $\varphi(t)\sim \alpha t^{-1-\alpha}/|\Gamma(-\alpha)|$, with $\alpha\in (0,1)$ where each jump is independent of the previous jumps.
 The CTRW is a non-Markovian model, and its limit is described by a fractional time Fokker-Planck equation \cite{metzler2000random,barkai2001fractional}